 The only seating is at the window bars in the tall windows flanking the central, recessed half-glass door.
 Each has two bar stools, although during my visit, it was really hot, so the door, which opens to the right, was propped permanently open, effectively taking out one of the seats on that side, while on the left a large, portable air-conditioner unit meant that the two stools there were somewhat cramped.
 Alternatively, you can sit outside, where there’s a three-person bench under the left-hand window, with a smaller one to the right.

 Sometimes small places can be cramped, disorganised affairs.
 The Gentlemen Baristas, however, is the opposite of this, beautifully designed and well laid out, more like a show-room than a working coffee shop, except that, of course, is it a working coffee shop.

-The coffee, all single-origin, is roasted on behalf of The Gentlemen Baristas by Bristol’s Wogan and Liverpool’s Neighbourhood Coffee.
+The coffee used to be roasted on behalf of The Gentlemen Baristas by Bristol’s Wogan and Liverpool’s Neighbourhood Coffee, but is now all roasted in-house.
 The espresso options change on a monthly basis, with Gatsby (Colombia Huila) and Top Hat (Nicaraguan) on during my visit, along with a rotating option on batch-brew.
 There are two breakfast and two lunch sandwiches, one of each being vegetarian, along with a falafel wrap and a focaccia, all of which can be toasted.